 - Social attitudes

-“Is this product/service something they want and will purchase?”
+As yourself “Is this product/service something that the target audience wants and will purchase?”

 You completed a SWOT analysis on your business, now it is time to do the same on your competitors.
 This will enable you to see if there are any areas in which you outperform them, as well as looking for areas you can replicate or improve upon.
 While conducting regular competitor research, it may become necessary to change and re-evaluate your USP.
 Look to your competitors and see what they are doing well.
 How are they effectively meeting the needs of their customers?
 If you are doing something better, then that potentially is your USP.